 For most people, the confidence that comes from a good rice maker, plus the set-and-forget functionality that allows you to work on other tasks while the rice cooks, is worth the price.

-If you eat a lot of rice--at least once a week--then you may prefer a higher end rice cooker with fuzzy logic and maybe even induction heating--which uses less energy--so your rice is not only easy to make, but comes out absolutely flawless every time.
+If you eat a lot of rice--at least once a week--then you may prefer a higher end rice cooker with fuzzy logic and maybe even induction heating--which uses less energy--so your rice is not only easy to make, but comes out flawless every time.

 People in cultures that eat a lot of rice like the Japanese, Chinese, and Koreans think nothing about investing in a high-end rice cooker.